Update your Cookie Settings to use this feature.

 Similarly to other cases which severly affected the academic environment in the college in the past few years (cases which could have become a ground for a serious discussion on matters of shared concern), Goldsmiths' management team has chosen silence as the most suitable strategy to supress any kind of opposition to the closing of CCS.
 We are aware that talks towards this so‐called "restructuring" (made necessary by the supposed economic unviability of the department) have been held for years behind closed doors, never involving any of the people who are to be directly affected by the decision.
 Current MA and PhD students were up to now (half‐way through the 2016/2017 academic year) only confronted with rumours and uncertainty as to the future of CCS.
 At this moment students are faced with the prospect of being 'merged' with another department at the beginning of the next academic year ‐ a prospect which was, again, never officially communicated to us by members of the team of managers and bureaucrats running this university.

 And while the managerial language of 'enhancement' and 'distribution' of cultural studies across the college strikes us as particularly hypocritical, we believe that it is necessary to politicise the conditions and processes which made this decision possible.
 The lack of transparency and of democratic discussion in the course of the restructuring; the persistent unwillingness on behalf of Goldsmiths' management to accept any alternative visions for the continuation of the life of CCS (for instance through the introduction of new BA programmes ‐ always to be rejected as 'unsellable' to supposedly vocation‐oriented incoming students) ‐ all of this we find deeply concerning.
-It is, in fact, enraging&colon in particular in the outlined neoliberal context which makes the existence of autonomous spaces of research an increasingly rare occasion.
+It is, in fact, enraging: in particular in the outlined neoliberal context which makes the existence of autonomous spaces of research an increasingly rare occasion.
 Our experience of intellectual exchange, learning and close collaboration with academics we consider inspiring for their research subjects and methodologies cannot be quantified or translated in the language of “restructuring”, “merging” and “enhancement”.

 The Academy is No Place for Uncertain Futures